 Otherwise, I am surrounded by Crown land, much of it the provincial Hope Bay Nature Reserve.
 That’s not a bad thing.
 It’s a whole lot better than the devastation of a huge quarry.

-But, considering the outcome, it was a sadly fateful day when the Dow man came to Hope Ness: it spelled the end of a rural, homestead-farm community, and broke some hearts.
+But, considering the outcome, it was a sadly fateful day when the Dow man came to Hope Ness: it spelled the end of a rural, homestead-farm community, broke hearts, and broke up and scattered some families to the winds of fate.

 I watch that beautiful, old hayfield at the back of the old farm, between the woods on either side, being slowly taken over by thorny trees and brush, the first stage of reforestation.
 It has become a meadow and wildlife corridor really, for a short while, until the forest finally takes it back again.
 I think often of the people who worked so hard to clear and work that land and other fields in Hope Ness now being similarly left to go back to nature.